Cooking On The Ranch

 Pigs in a blanket … is it really a party without them?
 Little wieners stuffed into a crispy shell of pastry with an irresistible dipping sauce?
 And they’re so easy to make and easy to eat.
 Perfect finger food and you don’t even need to balance a plate.

-Why not dress up those pigs in a blanket and take them out on the town.
+• It’s like taking pigs in a blanket, dressing them up and taking them out on the town.

 Ingredients You’ll Need